pinfirelabs/clubmanager_updates/2018/01/financial-enhancements.md

 ## Cost of goods tracking

 For any merchandise item in the system, you can add a cost and "cost account".
 These tie in to the new "Sum of account profit by payment method" Financial Report to see the profits made over a period of time on your merchandise sales.

+## Selling events after they've started

+New in this release, we can now allow for POS sales (and invoicing) of event items after an event has started.
+Previously, once an event started, we marked any items associated with it as "inactive", thus preventing their sale.
+This could be problematic for any customer who registers later, or prior to invoicing, was allowed to participate before paying in full.

+In this new version, this "inactivation" becomes a two step process:
+* Step 1 - Any active payment items linked to an event are set to be "POS only", which prevents their purchase online.
+* Step 2 - Any active payment items are marked as "inactive", which hides them in the POS and makes them unpurchasable.

+By default, both steps 1 and 2 occur when an event starts, but these thresholds can be adjusted based upon your club's needs.
+Remember, in this version, you can also "invoice" a customer for any event payments they owe, allowing for payments to be completed on the "payment due invoice", even after an event has started.